 In your case, you might talk to Kimber about having them do the job for you.
 They have the correct setup and can give you the look you want with no mistakes.

 |Search tags for this page|

 blasting stainless steel to dull matte,

 can you put a matte finish on a stanless gun barrel,

-dulling a stainless steel rifle,
+dulling down a stainless steel firearm finish,

 how to dull a stainless steel rifle barrel,